shohelasad/graphql/README.md

 ## Approach
 * Create a search query API with  Query { sellers(filter: SellerFilter, page: PageInput,  sortBy: SellerSortBy): SellerPageableResponse! }
-* Prepare SellerPageableResponse Dto object for query response with pagination meta information
+* Prepare SellerPageableResponse DTO object for query response with pagination meta information
 * Implement Flyway for creating table schema migration and preparing test data
 * I usually used H2 database for running test cases without docker in local machine.
 Here, I add postgresql config in application-test.yml as recommended to test with postgresql
 * Implement unit test case and integration test cases with JUnit
 * For search optimization implemented database indexing for seller filter query
-* Implemented redis for caching for optimization and scaling up
+* Implemented redis cache for optimization and scaling up the application
 * TODO: Implemented load balancer, rate limiter, kafka message queue and database sharding for scaling up

 ## How to run